Stargardt Disease Symptoms

 Who is at risk for Stargardt disease?

 Usually Stargardt disease is passed down from parents.
-To have symptoms, you must inherit the gene (called the ABCA4 gene) from both parents.
-Someone who inherits the gene from only one parent will be a carrier for Stargardt disease, but will not have symptoms.
+With the classic Stargardt disease, faulty genes (the ABCA4 gene) must be passed down from both parents to have symptoms.
+Someone who has the gene from only one parent will be a carrier for Stargardt disease, but will not have symptoms.
+Other forms of Stargardt disease need a gene from only one parent to cause symptoms, but those are very rare.